 The difficulty of a problem may have little to do with its depth.
 Some NNs can quickly learn to solve certain deep problems, e.g., through random weight guessing (Sec.
-5.9) or other types of direct search (Sec.
+5.8) or other types of direct search (Sec.
 6.6) or indirect search (Sec.
-6.7) in weight space, or through training an NN first on shallow problems whose solutions may then generalize to deep problems, or through collapsing sequences of (non)linear operations into a single (non)linear operation-but see an analysis of non-trivial aspects of deep linear networks (Baldi and Hornik, 1994, Section B).
-In general, however, finding an NN that precisely models a given training set is an NP-complete problem (Judd, 1990), also in the case of deep NNs (Síma, 1994; de Souto et al., 1999; Windisch, 2005); compare a survey of negative results (Síma, 2002, Section 1).
+6.7) in weight space, or through collapsing sequences of (non)linear operations into a single (non)linear operation, or through training an NN first on shallow problems whose solutions may then generalize to deep problems,

 Above we have focused on SL.
-In the more general case of RL in unknown environments, pcc(p,q) is also true if x_p is an output event and x_q any later input event-any action may affect the environment and thus any later perception.
+In the more general case of RL in unknown environments, pcc(p,q) is also true if $x_p$ is an output event and $x_q$ any later input event-any action may affect the environment and thus any later perception.
 (In the real world, the environment may even influence non-input events computed on a physical hardware entangled with the entire universe, but this is ignored here.)
 It is possible to model and replace such unmodifiable environmental PCCs through a part of the NN that has already learned to predict (through some of its units) input events from former input events and actions (Sec.
 6.1).
 Its weights are frozen, but can help to assign credit to other, still modifiable weights used to compute actions (Sec.
 6.1).
 This approach may lead to very deep CAPs though.

 Some DL research is about automatically rephrasing problems such that their depth is reduced (Sec.
 4).
 In particular, sometimes UL is used to make SL problems less deep, e.g., Sec.
-5.10.
+5.9.
 Often Dynamic Programming (Sec.
 4.1) is used to facilitate certain traditional RL problems, e.g., Sec.
 6.2.
 Sec.
 5 focuses on CAPs for SL, Sec.
 6 on the more complex case of RL.

-4 Recurring Themes of Deep Learning
+4 Recurring Themes of Deep Learning (DL)